Professor of Finance at HKUST

 Professor of Economics at HKUST

 He is a former President of the European Finance Association and Director of the American Finance Association.
-He has written seven books, five in France and two in the USA, including Global Investments, the leading textbook in the field formerly titled International Investments, and translated into Spanish, Japanese and Chinese.
-The sixth edition of Global Investments, coauthored by Dennis McLeavey of the CFA Institute, is used for all three levels of the CFA examination.
-He has published some fifty articles in leading finance and economics journals such as the Journal of Finance, the Financial Analysts Journal, Journal of Financial and Quantitative Analysis, Journal of Economic Theory, Journal of International Money and Finance, etc. He also serves on the board of editors of several major Finance journals in America, Europe and Asia.
+He has written seven books, five in France and two in the USA, including Global Investments, the leading textbook in the field formerly titled International Investments, and translated into Japanese and Chinese.
+The sixth edition of Global Investments, coauthored by Dennis McLeavey of the CFA Institute, has been used for all three levels of the CFA examination.
+He has published some fifty articles in leading finance and economics journals..
+He also serves on the board of editors of several major finance journals in America, Europe and Asia.

 is Chair Professor of Finance and Director of the Centre for Asian Financial Markets at HKUST.
 Professor Dasgupta received his Master of Arts in Economic Theory from the University of Calcutta and his Doctor of Philosophy in Finance from University of Southern California.
 He taught at the University of Southern California and visited at Gothenburg University in Sweden before joining HKUST in 1993.

 Professor Dasgupta has published in leading journals on economics and finance such as the Journal of Finance, Journal of Financial Intermediation, Journal of Corporate Finance, Journal of Economic Theory, Journal of Economics and Management Strategy, etc. His research areas are in game theory and industrial organization, bidding for procurement contracts, the economics of joint ventures, firms' investment and financial policies, takeovers and the market for corporate control.